 ODD THOMAS (2013)

-Okay, so this is an adaptation of a Dean Koontz book about ghosts and psychic powers, starring Willem Dafoe and Patton Oswalt (who are awesome) and Anton Yelchin (who is most often not awesome), directed by Stephen Sommers (who made VAN HELSING and the Brendan Fraser MUMMY films), reunited here with his cinematographer from G.I.
+Okay, so this is an adaptation of a Dean Koontz book about ghosts and psychic powers, starring Willem Dafoe, Patton Oswalt, and Anton Yelchin, directed by Stephen Sommers (who made VAN HELSING and the Brendan Fraser MUMMY films), reunited here with his cinematographer from G.I.
 JOE: THE RISE OF COBRA.
 In other words, this could go any number of fucked-up ways.
 To find out which it did, check out this Daily Grindhouse review.

 Larry Fessenden, in case you don’t already know, is a New York based writer, director, producer, and actor who has made nearly as many interesting and unusual horror films as he’s acted in.
 Last year you could have seen him in JUG FACE and YOU’RE NEXT.
 His most recent film as director is BENEATH, which is about a country lake’s problem with a killer catfish.
 Here’s the Daily Grindhouse review.